KeyboardKit/website/collections/_posts/2025/2025-09-15-keyboardkit-10-beta.md

 ## 💿 Installing KeyboardKit 10

-KeyboardKit 10 is exclusively installed from the main repository, even if you use KeyboardKit Pro.

-This means that Pro users must change package URL to `https://github.com/keyboardkit/keyboardkit` and change all `import KeyboardKitPro` to `import KeyboardKit`.
+KeyboardKit 10 is exclusively installed from the [main repository]({{site.urls.github}}), even if you use KeyboardKit Pro.
+You must also and change all `import KeyboardKitPro` to `import KeyboardKit`.

 If you upgrade to KeyboardKit 10 from an earlier version, make sure to follow the guide below.